LLLWWWJJJP99/mini-google-file-system/readme.md

 text files in that directory.
 A file in this file system can be of any size.
 However, a file is logically divided into chunks, with each chunk being at most 8192 bytes (8 kilobytes) in size.
 Chunks of files in your filesystem are actually stored as Linux files on the three servers.
 All the chunks of a given file need not be on the same server.
 In essence, a file in this filesystem is a concatenation of multiple Linux files.
-If the total size of a file in this file system is 8 x+ykilobytes, wherey < 8 , then the file is made up ofx+ 1chunks, where the firstxchunks are of size 8 kilobytes each, while the last chunk is of sizeykilobytes.
+If the total size of a file in this file system is 8 x + y kilobytes, where y < 8 , then the file is made up of x + 1 chunks, where the first x chunks are of size 8 kilobytes each, while the last chunk is of size y kilobytes.

 ![alt text](https://github.com/DavidLi210/mini-google-file-system/blob/master/figure1.png)